Kappa Tucanae

-Kappa Tucanae, Latinised from, κ Tucanae, is a quintuple star system in the southern constellation Tucana.
-It is visible to the naked eye as a faint point of light with a combined apparent visual magnitude of +4.25.
+Kappa Tucanae, Latinised from κ Tucanae, is a quintuple star system in the southern constellation Tucana.
+It is visible to the naked eye as a faint point of light with a combined apparent visual magnitude of +4.86.
 The system is located approximately 68 light years from the Sun based on parallax, and is drifting further away with a radial velocity of +8 km/s.

+Temporally variable excess emission, likely originating from hot exozodiacal dust, has been detected around Kappa Tucanae A.